 - The falling hazard was open and obvious

-- The plaintiff’s injuries were caused by preexisting conditions in Nevada
+- Your injuries were caused by preexisting conditions in Nevada

 - An intervening cause was responsible for the injury

-Note that plaintiffs who signed liability waivers prior to their accident may still be able to recover damages: Some liability waivers are not enforceable, and others are limited to certain narrow circumstances that may not cover the plaintiff’s injuries.
+Note that if you signed liability waivers prior to your accident, you may still be able to recover damages: Some liability waivers are not enforceable, and others are limited to certain narrow circumstances that may not cover your injuries.